“And the winners are losers. You see it every night” – Bryan Adams

 Yep, I was going to be a famous musician if I couldn’t make it in professional sports.
 Thankfully, I was good enough in basketball to at least get my college education paid for, because I never possessed the talent nor inclination to work hard enough at the music game to garner stardom there.
 Voice lessons – nope.
 Instrument lessons – barely, if you count elementary trumpet and beginning guitar.
 Oh wait, I was pretty proficient playing the flutophone at Northwood Elementary School in Seminole, Oklahoma.

 I’ve known some talented musicians and singers when I was growing up in the 80’s.
 I went to elementary school with a guy who’s a noted steel guitarist in the Austin area today, and I went to high school with a guy who was a cool guitarist with the cool shaggy long hair and always playing in a band somewhere.
 He still puts out music on youtube or via his Facebook page to this day.
-I also was friends with some other guys that actually put out a song and cheaply made accompanying music video about cheese, and it is fantastic.
+I also was high school friends with some guys that actually put out a song and cheaply made accompanying music video about cheese (shoutout Lance Farley), and it is fantastic.

-Of course if I couldn’t actually sing or play an instrument, then maybe I could be the next great MTV VJ.
+Of course, if I couldn’t actually sing or play an instrument, then maybe I could be the next great MTV VJ I thought.
 At the time I saw myself as a combination of Kasey Casem‘s warmth and genuineness, Rick Dees‘ wit and flair, and MTV Mark Goodman‘s overall coolness and thick curly hair (of which I had some).

 “Another night, another lesson learned”